DarrenKirby/builds/README.md

 should be thought of as a collection of recipes for building software of interest to a particular user.
 If a particular build script does not yet exist, it is relatively easy for anyone to create their own, even without knowledge of Python.

-Although it is theroretically possible, I have not designed *builds* to take the place of a proper package management system.
-At this point, it is probably too simple to handle this task without frustration.
-In its current form, *builds* does not have a robust, reliable dependancy resolver.
-It is certainly in the works to improve this, but I am working on getting some usable scaffolding up first and foremost.

 I originally created *builds* to take care of updating and installing software in a new [Linux From Scratch](https://www.linuxfromscratch.org/) system installation of my own.
 That said, I have designed *builds* to be portable, and the front-end should work just fine on any unixish system that supports Python 3.6 or better.
 It is only the per-package build scripts that would need to be customized for each system, and for personal preferences.

+Although it is theroretically possible, I have not designed *builds* to take the place of a proper, operating system-wide package management system.
 Rather than managing all software for a particular system, *builds* is best suited to managing a specific subset of packages, collected for a specific purpose.
 For example, collectively managing all the packages required for a Python data-science ecosystem.
 Or perhaps for managing a development/testing environment for some custom software and its dependancies.
+Maybe you like having the bleeding-edge versions of a few packages and your OS delivers stable packages from a few versions back.

 There are two different, and (presently) incompatible methods for installing *builds*: